-Do you like to learn to write cursive but don’t know how?
+Do you like to learn to write cursive but don’t know how to practice cursive?
 Here some great workbooks to get a good handle of it:

 My kids love this cool art project!
 They had a lot of fun and didn’t even realize they learned something without even realizing it.

-I like the fact that this handwriting activity is easily adjustable to your family’s needs.
+I like the fact that this cursive penmanship activity is easily adjustable to your family’s needs.
 For example, instead of names use side words or new vocabularies they need to learn for school.

 This cool activity was a total win in our house, just be aware this activity is intended for big kids.